Speedy White to the rescue!

 Soot is created by the carbon particles in smoke and a byproduct of fire.
 Soot can accumulate on fireplace glass and other places throughout your home.
 Soot particles are so fine that they get into microscopic cracks on the surface of an object.

-Speedy White is a spray-on solution that attacks soot particles.
+Speedy White is a spray-on solution that attacks soot particles and creosote.
 After applying Speedy White to an unheated surface, let it stand for 10-15 seconds and then remove soot with ease from your stove, fireplace and glass fireplace doors.

-How can you avoid soot buildup?
+How can I avoid soot buildup?

-- Gas/propane refrigerators, clothes dryers, hot water heaters and stoves have burners which could malfunction due to soot buildup
+- Gas/propane refrigerators, clothes dryers, hot water heaters and stoves have burners which could malfunction due to soot buildup.

 - After using Speedy White once, you’ll never be able to enjoy the fire through blackened glass doors again!